Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 - SHARE THE AIR SPACE: that is, 50% for each of you – without clock watching.

-- WHEN SPEAKING FOR YOURSELF, focus on your feelings, rather than your beliefs or opinions.
+- WHEN SPEAKING FOR YOURSELF and when feelings are a focus, be wary of ‘defaulting to your beliefs or opinions.
 Therefore, it’s “I am feeling hurt”, not “you hurt me by doing ……”

 - IF YOU WANT TO REFER TO SOMETHING THE OTHER HAS SAID, then paraphrase it as follows: “Am I right in thinking your point is [summarise as briefly as possible, say, in just 3 or 4 words].
 I’d like to hear more about that”.

 - Do not use ‘why’ questions during Special Time.
-You’ may be surprised to find out how, with practise, it can be a superfluous or unhelpful word.
+You may be surprised to find out how, with practise, it can be a superfluous or unhelpful word.
 Also, there are few answers to ‘why’ in your present situation.
-If they do exist, they are likely to be buried deep in the past, e.g. childhood.
-Special Time is not a time for reflecting on the past – your past, or the other person’s past.
+If they do exist, they are likely to be buried in the past.
+Special Time is not a time for a lot of reflecting on the past – your past, or the other person’s past.
+See my inverted tree for more on this.

 - INSTEAD: consider things like “tell me more …”; how come did that arise…. “, “Thanks you for telling me that… “ “I am curious to know more about ….”.
 Note the “I” is first person and the “am” is present tense”.
 Could you see a way to put that “did” into the present tense?